 1 Year 5 Years 10 Years

-Institutional Shares (1)
+Class A Shares (1)

-Return Before Taxes -0.57% 7.43% 9.31%
+Return Before Taxes -6.54% 5.89% 8.52%

-Return After Taxes on Distributions -1.95% 5.61% 7.75%
+Return After Taxes on Distributions -7.73% 4.18% 7.02%

-Return After Taxes on Distributions and Sale of Fund Shares -0.08% 5.24% 7.07%
+Return After Taxes on Distributions and Sale of Fund Shares -3.61% 4.06% 6.42%

+Class C Shares (1) -1.58% 6.36% 8.76%

-FTSE NAREIT All Equity REITs Index (2) • •
+FTSE NAREIT All Equity REITs Index (2)

 (reflects no deductions for fees, expenses, or taxes) -5.12% 6.70% 9.27%

-S&P 500 [®] Index
+S&P 500® Index

 (reflects no deductions for fees, expenses, or taxes) 18.40% 15.22% 13.88%

-- (1) Performance for Class R6 Shares for periods prior to inception on February 1, 2020 is based on the performance of the Institutional Shares of the Fund.
-Performance for the Institutional Shares for periods prior to November 16, 2015 is based on the performance of the shares of the Fund's predecessor, the Stratton Real Estate Fund (the "Predecessor Fund"), which transferred all of its assets and liabilities to the Fund pursuant to a reorganization. - (2) Returns for the FTSE Nareit All Equity REITs Index are included to show how the Fund's performance compared with the returns of all publicly traded REITs that invest predominantly in the equity ownership of real estate and the index is designed to reflect the performance of all publicly traded equity REITs as a whole.
+(1) Performance for Class A Shares and Class C Shares for periods prior to inception on November 16, 2015 is based on the performance of the shares of the Fund's predecessor, the Stratton Real Estate Fund (the "Predecessor Fund"), which transferred all of its assets and liabilities to the Fund pursuant to a reorganization.

+(2) Returns for the FTSE Nareit All Equity REITs Index are included to show how the Fund's performance compared with the returns of all publicly traded REITs that invest predominantly in the equity ownership of real estate and the index is designed to reflect the performance of all publicly traded equity REITs as a whole.

-After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
+After-tax returns are shown only for Class A Shares and are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown.
 After-tax returns are not relevant to investors who hold their Fund shares through tax-advantaged arrangements such as 401(k) plans or individual retirement accounts.
+After-tax returns for Class C Shares will vary.

-Andrew T. DiZio, CFA

-Executive Director of Sterling Capital and Lead Portfolio Manager

-Since November 2015
+Andrew T. DiZio, CFA Executive Director of Sterling Capital and Lead Portfolio Manager Since November 2015